 Additionally, you have to prove you have a further 1% set aside to cover the costs of a lawyer, property inspector, appraiser, taxes, etc., called “closing costs.”

 Each bank, trust company, mortgage investment corporation, credit union, or private lender has a list of property types, locations and uses that they will consider, and those that they won't.
-In some categories, such as existing single-family-homes in the city there will be intense competition and lender choice.
-In other categories, such as rural acreages or new construction financing, there will be far fewer choices.
+In some categories, such as existing single-family-homes in the city there will be intense competition and lender choice, which means better terms and conditions for you.
+In other categories, such as rural acreages, raw land, or new construction financing, there will be far fewer choices.

 To be considered as a target lender for you, there needs to be overlap between your financial situation and those for the property-type and/or use.

 Further, lenders want to know exactly what you are buying, its physical condition, appraised value and location.
 Their concern is simply, if you do not or cannot repay your mortgage and they have to take it back (seize or foreclose on it), will they be able to sell it quickly and recover their money!